anderconsu/Los_Notas/README.md

 The project aims to create a website where registered users can leave notes on a bulletin board, while non-registered users can view the messages.
 ***
 Notes have the following attributes:
-- Title | Maximum length
+- Title | Maximum length 50 characters
 - Content | Maximum 250 characters
 - 1 category
 - Hidden flag | Maximum 10 characters